asap-code/Dailymotion-video-catalogue/README.md

 # DailymotionCatalogue

-This Dailymotion video catalogue contains more than 100 video information.
-The videos included cover a large space of video categories such as sport, entertainment and news.
-Every entry composed of videoID, video resolution, size(MB) and video duration(s).
-One can derive the average video bitrate by dividing the video size by its duration(*8).
+This Dailymotion video catalogue contains more than 200 video meta-data.
+The videos cover a large space of topics such as sport, entertainment and news.
+One can derive the average video bitrate by dividing the video size by its duration.